Victor de la Torre

 This is my story.

 I grew up in a "village" called La Villa de Guadalupe, just outside of Monterrey, Mexico.
-My home was built similar to a cabin, but with lumber, instead of logs.
-The streets in our neighborhood were dirt, no asphalt for years.
+My home was built similarly to a cabin, but with lumber instead of logs.
+The streets in our neighborhood were dirt, with no asphalt for years.

-My family came to Monterrey from the state of Durango, where my Dad worked on the land.
-In the 1930's , a key period of expansion and redistribution occurred under President Lázaro Cárdenas, and the 'Ejido' system continued to evolve over the following decades.
+My family came to Monterrey from the state of Durango, where my dad worked the land.
+In the 1930s, a key period of expansion and redistribution occurred under President Lázaro Cárdenas, and the 'Ejido' system continued to evolve over the following decades.

-My Dad, Don Miguel de la Torre even became the leader of the ejidos near Regocijo, Durango.
-Here, he not only represented the ejidatarios as they fought for rights, but he was also responsible for the books.
-I remember, as a kid, looking at the pages of a ledger book, filled with rows of entries, and numbers.
-It is worth noting that Don Miguel did not have formal school training.
-He educated himself as many did, one day at a time, learning from his work and every day experiences.
+My dad, Don Miguel de la Torre, even became the leader of the ejidos near Regocijo, Durango.
+Here, he not only represented the ejidatarios as they fought for their rights, but he was also responsible for the books.
+I remember, as a kid, looking at the pages of a ledger book filled with rows of entries and numbers.
+It is worth noting that Don Miguel did not have formal schooling.
+He educated himself as many did, one day at a time, learning from his work and everyday experiences.